-NOTE: The parking brake must be set if the operator leaves the seat with the engine running or the engine will automatically shut off.
+NOTE: The parking brake must be set if the operator leaves the seat with the engine running or the engine will automatically shut off

-NOTE: Cruise control CANNOT be engaged at the tractor's fastest ground speed.
+NOTE: Cruise control can NOT be engaged at the tractor's fastest ground speed.

-L. LCD SERVICE MINDER AND HOUR METER (IF EQUIPPED)
+L. HOUR METER LCD SERVICE MINDER & HOUR METER (IF EQUIPPED)

-The LCD service minder and hour meter (if equipped) will remind the operator of maintenance intervals for changing the engine oil, air filter service, low engine oil pressure and low battery warnings.
-When the key is rotated out of the STOP position but is not in the START position, the LCD service minder and hour meter (if equipped) will briefly display the battery voltage, followed by the tractor's accumulated hours.
+The LCD service minder will remind the operator of maintenance intervals for changing the engine oil, air filter service, low engine and low battery warnings.
+When the key is rotated out of the STOP position but is not in the START position, the LCD Service Minder & Hour Meter will briefly display the battery voltage, followed by the tractor's accumulated hours.